-8.1 Overall Competition:
+- 8.1 Overall Competition:

 - a.
 Competition Champion

 - b.
-Competition, Runner-Up
+Competition Runner-Up

 - c.
 Semifinalists (2)

-8.2 Brief Scores:
+- 8.2 Brief Scores:

 - a.
 Top 5 Best Briefs

 - b.
 Best Respondent Brief

 - c.
 Best Petitioner Brief

-8.3 Oralist Scores:
+- 8.3 Oralist Scores:

 - a.
 Top Five Best Oralists

-- b.
-Best Oralist in Elimination Rounds

-- c.
-Best Oral Advocacy Team

-- d.
-Best Oral Advocate in the Championship Round

-\\Note: Oralist Scores for Top Five Best Oralists and Best Oral Advocacy Team are tallied only from the first day of arguments, and the Oralist Awards and Brief Awards will be presented at the awards luncheon on the final day of competition.
-The teams that will be moving on to subsequent rounds be announced following the end of the Preliminary Rounds.
+\\Note: Oralist Scores for Top Five Best Oralists are tallied only from the preliminary rounds, and the Oralist Awards and Brief Awards will be presented at the reception on Saturday evening.
+The teams that will be moving on to subsequent rounds will be announced following the end of the Preliminary Rounds.
 Additional awards (e.g., for runners-up in any of the listed categories) may be presented if the Competition Directors determine that such additional awards would be appropriate.